 The new certificate was very different to the first but it was also very elaborate.
 It was printed by Gale and Polden Ltd. in Aldershot—a company well known for its production of printed material of all kinds for the Army.
 The certificate, somewhat smaller than the original, is printed on stiff, cream paper in red, black and white.
 It has a cleverly designed, ornate border with symbols that reflect the make-up of the Division in 1918.
 In the top centre is the Red Hand of Ulster within a white shield, surrounded by a laurel wreath; in the bottom centre is a crowned, Irish-maiden harp surrounded by shamrock.
 In each of the four corners are the national plants of the nations of the United Kingdom—the shamrock, the leek, the thistle and the rose.
 Laurel leaves decorate the vertical borders and the top and bottom borders are inscribed ‘36th (Ulster) Division’ and ‘British Armies in France’, respectively.
 The centre of the certificate is given over to ornate, printed script with the recipient’s name, the location of the act of gallantry and the date of the act added in ink.

-It is not known when the second type was instituted but, based on the available evidence, it may be concluded that these certificates were for actions in 1918 and were awarded in retrospect in a process that began after the war had ended and before demobilisation began in mid-January 1919 (possibly in conjunction with a process to issue some of the earlier type certificates for actions in 1916 and 1917).
+It is not known when the second type was instituted but, based on the available evidence, it may be concluded that these certificates were for actions from mid-1917 and were awarded in retrospect in a process that began after the war had ended and before demobilisation began in mid-January 1919 (in conjunction with a process to issue some of the earlier type certificates for actions in 1916 and early-1917).
 There is no record of posthumous awards being made.
-The earliest awards of this second type were for gallantry during the German offensive in March 1918.
+The earliest awards of this second type were for gallantry during the Battle of Langemarck on 16 August 1917.
 The earliest date on these certificates, which was in ink and always in the same style and hand as the details of the recipient, is 15 December 1918.
 Certificates were dated as late as February 1919.
 All were signed by Major General Coffin.
 There does not appear to be a correlation between the date of the action and the date on the certificate.

 The Royal Dublin Fusiliers Association Archive for permission to use the image of the 16th (Irish) Division certificate to Sapper E Brierley.